sillymarina/Pinfo/README.md

 # Pinfo
-a small test project for displaying information on a raspberry pi controlled via a webuit
+A small test project for displaying information on a raspberry pi controlled via a webui.